GETTING TO

 The island is divided into several districts, with the capital town being Ba’a.
 The main areas of interest for tourists are Nemberala, T-Land, and Bo’a, which are known for their beautiful beaches and world-class surf breaks.
 These areas offer a tranquil escape with their untouched beauty and a more laid-back atmosphere compared to other popular tourist destinations in Indonesia.

 Rote Island enjoys a tropical climate, with distinct wet and dry seasons.
-The dry season usually extends from May to October, characterized by warm temperatures and minimal rainfall.
-The wet season, on the other hand, falls between November and April, bringing occasional rain showers and higher humidity.
+The dry season usually extends from May to November, usually characterized by warm temperatures and minimal rainfall.
+The wet season, on the other hand, falls between December and early April, bringing rain showers, higher temperatures and humidity.

 WAVEHAVEN